Doctors in Dayton, NV

 The provider mix in Dayton is weighted toward Peer Specialist (11 clinicians, followed by Personal Care Attendant with 10 and Addiction (Substance Use Disorder) Counselor with 7).
 That distribution reflects how NPPES records specialty: providers self-select a primary taxonomy code, so a family physician who also practices geriatrics will show up under whichever NUCC code they registered first.
 Relative to Nevada's population, Dayton reports roughly 2.5 providers per 100,000 residents using the state-level denominator, which is a rough proxy rather than a precise access-to-care measurement; the true catchment area of any {cityName} clinician extends beyond the municipal boundary.

-Within Nevada, Dayton ranks #22 of 44 cities tracked by provider count, accounting for <0.1% of the state's registered providers.
 Of Nevada's most common specialties, Behavior Technician is the most prominent one with no provider currently listing a Dayton practice address, a coverage gap Dayton patients typically fill by traveling to a larger nearby hub.

 Which specialties are most common in Dayton